Your cart is empty.

 Description

-In this anthology, Jaime Black-Morsette shares her own intimate stories and memories of the REDress Project and has gathered the voices of Indigenous artists, activists, scholars, Knowledge Keepers, and family members affected by the crisis.
-Together they use the power of their collective voice as a rekindling of memory, a reckoning with history, and a homecoming to the sacredness of all life.
+In this anthology, Jaime Black-Morsette shares her own intimate stories and memories of the REDress Project along with the voices of Indigenous women, Elders, grassroots community activists, artists, academics, and family members affected by this tragedy.
+Together they use the power of their collective voice to not only call for justice for MMIWG2S, but honour Indigenous women as keepers and protectors of land, culture, and community across Turtle Island.